The 2002 Survey

 The numbers of UFO reports according to strangeness rating show an inverse relationship such that the higher the strangeness rating, the fewer reports.
 The one exception to this relationship occurs in the case of very low strangeness cases, which are relatively few in number compared to those of moderate strangeness.
 It is suggested this is the case because in order for an observation to be considered a UFO, it must usually rise above an ad hoc level of strangeness, otherwise it would not be considered strange at all.

-The average strangeness rating for UFO reports during 2000 was 3.6, where 1 is considered not strange at all and 9 is considered exceptionally unusual.
-In 2000, this level increased to 4.9, suggesting that overall, UFO reports were of a much more unusual nature than in previous years.
-The shift in strangeness is likely related to changes in subjective evaluation by investigators and data analysts and may not be of significance.
-Most UFOs reported are of objects which do not greatly stretch the imagination.
-Hollywood-inspired flying saucers are, in reality, relatively uncommon in UFO reports.
+The average strangeness rating for UFO reports during 2002 was 3.6, where 1 is considered not strange at all and 9 is considered exceptionally unusual.
+Therefore, most UFOs reported are of objects which do not greatly stretch the imagination.
+Hollywood-style flying saucers are, in reality, relatively uncommon in UFO reports.

-The Reliability and Strangeness ratings varied together in classic bell-shaped curves.
-In other words, there very few cases which were both highly unusual and well-reported.
-Most cases were of medium strangeness and medium reliability.
-However, there were also very few low-strangeness cases with low reliability.
-Low-strangeness cases, therefore, tended to be well-reported and probably had explanations.
+Reliability and Strangeness ratings tend to vary together in classic bell-shaped curves.
+In other words, there are very few cases which were both highly unusual and well-reported.
+Most cases are of medium strangeness and medium reliability.
+However, there are also very few low-strangeness cases with low reliability.
+Low-strangeness cases, therefore, tend to be well-reported and probably have explanations.

 In most cases, evaluations are made subjectively by both the contributing investigators and the compiler of this report.
 The category of Unknown is adopted if the contributed data or case report contains enough information such that a conventional explanation cannot be satisfactorily proposed.
 This does not mean that the case will never be explained, but only that a viable explanation is not immediately obvious.